 A: Under UNCLOS, only sponsoring states may enable contractors such as DeepGreen to work toward the development of Common Heritage resources.
 DeepGreen partnered with the sponsoring island nations of the Republic of Nauru, the Kingdom of Tonga, and the Republic of Kiribati.
 Through partnerships with these nations, DeepGreen is bringing training, economic development and other long-term benefits to sponsoring state partners.
 In turn, these partners ensure that we remain in compliance with our obligations to the ISA and international laws.

 Common Heritage is a central concept for our company and our approach because it brings a global perspective to the planet and all of humankind to steward the resources of the planet for the benefit of all.
 This is in contrast to the resource rights a country has within its national borders, which can be developed solely for its own purposes.
-At DeepGreen, we view the opportunity to explore and develop a common heritage resource as a privilege and a licence to do things differently.
+At DeepGreen, we view the opportunity to explore and develop a common heritage resource as a privilege which requires that we meet the global best practices to ensure proper development and operation in a way that respects the unique nature of the deep sea environment.
 We believe that the exploration and development of this resource should be done in a radically transparent way and pursued only if its development is a clear net positive for our planet and its people.
 That’s why we are investing heavily in understanding the lifecycle impacts of this resource compared to the current default option (conventional mining on land).

 The Common Heritage concept also includes the idea that our global commons should be preserved for the benefit of future generations.
 The good news is, metals contained in common heritage rocks are recyclable and could be used indefinitely by future generations.
-But to realize this future, we need to change how we view metals: we should stop treating them as consumables that we use and throw away at the end of product life and start treating them as a common heritage stock that can be rented to deliver a service, or in Prof Braungart’s words, “techno-nutrients” that we need to keep within our techno-sphere through unlimited number of product cycles.
-As a company, we are committed to reimagining how we can use common heritage resource to generate common heritage metal stock used to service current and future generations.
+But to realize this future, we need to change how we view metals: we should stop treating them as consumables that we use and throw away at the end of product life and start treating them as a common heritage stock that can be rented and recycled to deliver ongoing service.
+As a company, we are committed to re-imagining how we can use common heritage resource to generate common heritage metal stock used to service current and future generations.

 Q: What excites you the most about working with DeepGreen?